May 14, 2022

 not so early days

-A raceCAT is a hybrid paddleboard, part catamaran and part paddleboard.
+A raceCAT is a hybrid paddleboard - part catamaran and part paddleboard.
 Some might know it as a catasup, a padamaran, even a standamaran.
 Regardless of name, there is a pair of long pontoons, a smallish deck, and a pair of couplers that connect the pontoons fore and aft of the deck.
-Their intent is to further stiffen the entire board, rather than relying on the four foot deck in the middle of the raceCAT to serve as the sole connecting segment.
+Their intent is to further stiffen the entire board, rather than relying on the five foot deck in the middle of the raceCAT to serve as the sole connecting segment.
+A raceCAT can be built to come apart, into three pieces - two individual pontoons, and a deck.
+Or not.
+This is one of several options to cover in the build meeting prior to starting each custom designed and then custom built raceCAT.

 What is supCAT's raison d'etre?
 For starters, it is a simple desire to build paddle and enjoy my two favorite boat shapes: a paddleboard and a catamaran.
 Next up is the opportunity to build custom boards for enthusiasts of quietwater paddling.
 The goal remains: a mold-free, build to order, online-only business model.